 As we have just examined, numerous changes have taken effect on the popular trading platforms.
 So what are the positive and negative effects of these changes for traders?

-Firstly it should be noted that changes in the regulations relating to the leverage effect have a direct impact on the investment capital necessary for profitable speculation.
+Firstly it should be noted that changes in the regulations relating to the leverage effect have a direct impact on the investment capital necessary.
 You should therefore make use of a higher deposit to benefit from preferable trading conditions.

 However this apparently negative aspect that could discourage certain investors or incite them to turn to non-European brokers that offer higher leverage is in fact an advantage as it offers increased security.
 Although the profits promised by brokers that offer a high leverage effect can be tempting it should be remembered that the risk of losses is also higher which could incur serious consequences for the trader.